jiaminwu2026/Protonation-topology-GNN/README.md

 ## License

+This repository and its source code are licensed under the MIT License.
+You are free to use, modify, and distribute the code for academic and commercial purposes.

-Code is available for peer review and academic use.
-Commercial use / licensing is subject to the UBC technology transfer office.
-A patent application covering the method has been filed.
+Note: The physical materials, lipid nanoparticle formulations, and delivery platforms described in the accompanying manuscript are covered by pending patent applications.
+Commercial use or licensing of the underlying delivery technology is subject to the technology transfer office.